-The absolute pressure in pressure gauge is equal to the observed gauge pressure plus the atmospheric pressure whereas the absolute pressure in vacuum gauge is equal to atmospheric pressure minus the vacuum.
+The absolute pressure in the pressure gauge is equal to the observed gauge pressure plus the atmospheric pressure whereas the absolute pressure in the vacuum gauge is equal to atmospheric pressure minus the vacuum.

-It is the space which the given substance occupies and it is measured in cubic meters.
+It is the space that the given substance occupies and it is measured in cubic meters.
 The most known unit of volume is Liter.

 Therefore, the specific volume of air under this condition is 0.7734-meter³/kg.

 The density of a substance is its mass per unit volume is generally expressed in kilogram per cubic meter.